StavrosSar/RL_Blackjack_MiniProject/README.md

 # RL_Blackjack_MiniProject
 ===========================

 A Q-learning agent trained to play Blackjack using the Gym environment.
+It's a simple Reinforcement Learning problem.

 **Table of Contents**
 --------------------